HaoLiuHust/MXNet2Caffe/README.md

+* duringing convert mxnet SE-Resnet model to caffe , I modify the script to solve my problom, maybe is useful to others
+* main change: add support to Sigmoid activation, broadcast_mul..
 # MXNet2Caffe: Convert MXNet model to Caffe model

 You are welcome to file issues either for bugs in the source code, feature requests!